 Yottamaster MS3 M.2 NVMe SSD Enclosure Review Conclusion

 At the end of the day, I think the Yottamaster MS3 is a good M.2 NVMe SSD enclosure.
 It’s easy to use, plug and play, and installing an M.2 SSD is a breeze.
 10Gbps is fast, but it is definitely not the fastest.
 Most of the M.2 enclosure in the market offers 10Gbps of bandwidth.
 But the unique thing about the MS3 is that it has an active cooling fan and a temperature display.

 Most of the (mainstream) motherboards today have USB 3.2 Gen2 10Gbps ports.
 That’s why many of the enclosures are limited to this speed.
 The newer Z590 motherboards have native support for USB 3.2 Gen2x2 20Gbps and some even offer Thunderbolt 4 (USB4) connectivity.
 If you are looking for an M.2 NVMe enclosure that offers faster speed, there are a few.
-And we’ll be checking out the Yottamaster SO3-C4 very soon.
+And we’ll be checking out the Yottamaster SO3-C4 as well (review here).

 The Yottamaster MS3 was able to achieve its advertised speed.
 So, I don’t have anything negative to report regarding its performance.
 It is also built quite well, thanks to its solid aluminum body.
 However, I do have a couple of things to nitpick about and hopefully, Yottamaster would address this in their future versions/variants.